Safe Cracking “By Feel”| Safe Lock Manipulation

 What is it like to actually do it?

 Stand-alone manipulation is a tedious task, but learning manipulation is a extremely tedious task.
 You have to concentrate for extend period of time, you focus is on the slightest bumps and ticks, and your eyes strain to see the slightest changes.
 You can’t do it halfheartedly, I find I have better odds when I limit myself to very short and infrequent breaks.
 You have to be consistent so limit any variables necessary.
 Personally, it was 18 months before I opened a single practice lock (a real lock mounted on a piece plastic).
 I was self taught with some access to privileged literature, and practiced on and off taking breaks when I got bored of failing.
-I nearly gave up on it but, I knew I was getting better.
 Each time after failing to open a lock I would peak at the combination and try to analyze where and why I was mislead.
 Until one evening I finally cracked one, it was well deserved and still feels good every time.

 A average safe technician might manipulate a safe lock in 45 minutes or less.
 A technician’s speed and consistency greatly depend on their ability to make accurate intuitive decisions.
 Mistakes cost you time, but so does failure to take risks.
 Masters of lock manipulation know immediately when they have found a number, and quickly progress towards completion without wasting any time.
 Their are annual national and international Safe Lock Manipulation contests, so technically some one somewhere is officially the world’s best safe-cracker.